Captainfl4me/rust-raylib-spline/README.md

 Well, if you have read until here, I will assume that you are kind of interesting in that project.
 Here is a quick list of the features and key binding:

+- While inside a scene use `ESC` to go back to the menu.
 - Bézier curve (from 2 to 62 control points)
     - Use `SPACE` to add a new control point at the mouse position.
     - Use `BACKSPACE` to remove the last control point.